Hxrv3y/FiveM-Addon-Weapon-Tool-Kit/README.md

 ## Planned #TODO
 - More Templates Join My Discord To Suggest https://discord.gg/rfxUVwa8AF

-- Add Compact SMG (Will be done today)

 - Add your own custom audio sound to the weapon

 - New Templates: